 Round peg kids thrive in school; oval peg kids learn to adapt, and although they may have their edges scraped down, they can ultimately fit the rigid mold; but heaven help the poor square peg kid and his/her beleaguered parent.

 Has it always been this way?
 I wonder if our schools used to have the flexibility to allow those kids who struggle to make it through with less trauma (read: standardized testing and strict graduation requirements).
-I’m torn because I appreciate the need for accountability, but it has honestly reached the point that they are forcing many kids and families out of the system.
+I feel torn because I appreciate the need for accountability, but it has honestly reached the point that they are forcing many kids and families out of the system.
 Is it any surprise that homeschooling rates are soaring?

-I can’t tell you the number of parents I talk with who are considering taking at least one of their children out of “the system”.
+I can’t tell you the number of parents I talk with who are considering taking at least one of their children out of “the system.”
 I totally understand.
-We homeschooled one of our kids.
+We homeschooled one of our kids for many years.
 Even though it was a huge commitment of time, it was so much less stressful than dealing with the rigidity of the school.
 Ultimately, we decided that it was in his best interest to go back into the school system, but we continue to homeschool him in selected courses.
 (I should also point out that some of my greatest heroes have been many teachers and a couple of administrators who have worked hard to make “the system” a better fit for my child.)

-I interviewed Heather Forbes about her new book, Help for Billy: A Beyond Consequences Approach to Helping Challenging Children in the Classroom.
-She focuses on ways to help children who have a smaller tolerance for stress and act out in class, but much of her bountiful wisdom could apply to the child with run of the mill (as if that phrase could ever really apply) learning differences or ADHD.
-She paints the possibility of a world where children who struggle can succeed in school and makes practical suggestions for how parents can help create this environment.
+I interviewed Heather Forbes, LCSW about her book, Help for Billy: A Beyond Consequences Approach to Helping Challenging Children in the Classroom.
+She focuses on ways to help children who have a lower tolerance for stress and act out in class, but much of her bountiful wisdom could apply to the child with run-of-the-mill (as if that phrase could ever really apply) learning differences or ADHD.
+She paints the possibility of a world where children who struggle in school can taste success.
+She makes practical suggestions for how parents can help create this environment.
 It’s a beautiful thought.